 Restorative domestic abuse perpetrator programme (external evaluation)

-Restorative Thinking Limited has been delivering our Restorative Domestic Abuse Perpetrator Programme in Cumbria since April 2015, as part of the Cumbria PCC’s domestic abuse project, ‘Turning the Spotlight’.
+Restorative Thinking delivered our Restorative Domestic Abuse Perpetrator Programme in Cumbria from April 2015 – October 2017, as part of the Cumbria PCC’s domestic abuse project, ‘Turning the Spotlight’.

 Relationships without Conflict is a Restorative Domestic Abuse Perpetrator Programme, delivered over ten 2.5 hour sessions.
 The programme is based on sound evidence and is congruent with the ‘What Works’ literature.
 Relationships without Conflict is underpinned by DBT (Dialectical Behaviour Therapy), CBT (Cognitive Behaviour Therapy), SFT (Solution Focused Therapy) and developmental psychology.
 It draws on restorative principles and skills, giving participants practical strategies to develop positive self-talk, take responsibility, resolve conflict and repair harm.

-The Brathay Trust ran an evaluation of ‘Turning the Spotlight’ in Cumbria, April 2015 – 17, including a rigorous examination of the impact of Restorative Thinking Limited’s Relationships without Conflict (RwC) and a second intervention programme delivered as part of this project, Parenting without Conflict (PwC).
+The Brathay Trust ran an evaluation of ‘Turning the Spotlight’ in Cumbria, April 2015 – 17, including a rigorous examination of the impact of Restorative Thinking’s Relationships without Conflict (RwC) and a second intervention programme delivered as part of this project, Parenting without Conflict (PwC).
 The full report is now available to download here.
+Both programmes are also delivered in prison and probation settings.

 Key findings of the report: